-Alternatively referred to as Control K and C-k, Ctrl+K is a shortcut key that varies depending on the program being used.
-For example, in some programs, Ctrl+K is used to insert a hyperlink and in some browsers Ctrl+K focuses on the search bar.
+Alternatively written as Control+K, ^k, and C-k, Ctrl+K is a keyboard shortcut that varies depending on the program used.
+For example, in certain programs, Ctrl+K is used to insert a hyperlink, and in some browsers, Ctrl+K focuses on the search bar.

 Ctrl+K in an Internet browser

 With Internet browsers, Ctrl+K has a specific function in each browser.

 - Edge - Focus on the search bar.

 - Firefox - Focus on the search bar.